An isomorphism theorem for infinite reduced free products

-Results related to (\ref{I_5Z17_Imt}) and~(\ref{I_5Z17_RRZ}) above are already known in the von Neumann algebra case.
-For example, in Theorem~1.5 of~\cite{DkmRdl}, it is shown that if $A_1, A_2, \ldots$ are arbitrary factors of type $\mathrm{II}_1$ with separable preduals, then $L (F_{\infty}) \ast \bigast_{n = 1}^{\I} A_n \cong \bigast_{n = 1}^{\I} A_n$.
-It follows, for example, that, using Lebesgue measure on $[0, 1]$, we have $L^{\infty} ([0, 1]) \ast \bigast_{n = 1}^{\I} A_n \cong \bigast_{n = 1}^{\I} A_n$.
-We have no results about finite free products, but~\cite{Dykm2} determines up to isomorphism free products of \fd{} von Neumann algebras and hyperfinite von Neumann algebras of type $\mathrm{II}_1$ with separable preduals, with respect to faithful normal tracial states, modulo the still open question of whether the factors associated to different free groups are isomorphic.
+We have no results for finite free products.
+Here, the von Neumann algebraic analogs are understood: \cite{Dykm2} determines, up to isomorphism, free products of finite dimensional von Neumann algebras and hyperfinite von Neumann algebras of type $\mathrm{II}_1$ with separable preduals, with respect to faithful normal tracial states, modulo the still open question of whether the factors associated to different free groups are isomorphic.

-Our proofs depend on uniqueness theorems, up to approximate unitary equivalence, of \hm{s} from countable direct limits of one dimensional NCCW complexes to \ca{s} with stable rank one~\cite{Robert_NCCW}, and from $C (X)$ to infinite dimensional simple separable unital exact \ca{s} with real rank zero, stable rank one, weakly unperforated~$K_0$, and finitely many extreme tracial states~\cite{Matui}.
-We do not prove uniqueness results for \hm{s} from algebras such as $C ([0, 1]) \fr C ([0, 1])$, and in fact there are very likely no such theorems.
-It is known that the free flip on $C ([0, 1]) \fr C ([0, 1])$, which induces the identity map on its Elliott invariant, is not approximately inner.
+Our proofs use Elliott approximate intertwining arguments.
+The required uniqueness comes from uniqueness theorems, up to approximate unitary equivalence, for \hm{s} from countable direct limits of one dimensional NCCW complexes to \ca{s} with stable rank one~\cite{Robert_NCCW}, and from $C (X)$ to infinite dimensional simple separable unital exact \ca{s} with real rank zero, stable rank one, weakly unperforated~$K_0$, and finitely many extreme tracial states~\cite{Matui}.
+We do not prove uniqueness theorems for \hm{s} from algebras such as $C ([0, 1]) \fr C ([0, 1])$, and such theorems are very unlikely to hold in a form useful here.
+Indeed, the free flip on $C ([0, 1]) \fr C ([0, 1])$ induces the identity map on the Elliott invariant but is not approximately inner.